 If you have come in contact with anyone you believe may have exposed you to coronavirus, it is best to self-monitor and contact your primary care provider to discuss any symptoms you may be experiencing.
 Your provider will determine if you require testing.
-You must have a written lab order from your provider in order to make use of our Specimen Collection Stations.

 Should I be wearing a facemask while out in public?